Gregery94/Smash-Remix-Skin-Change/README.txt

  - Lucas's green skin is replaced with his ultimate skin with Boney's face and brown shorts.
  - Young Link's white skin is pink.

-Maybe more changes in the future.
-Who knows!

 Questions? https://twitter.com/halofactorymoon